 For Governments, the Games enhance the establishment of effective partnerships in order to improve the lives of Northerners while promoting Northern unity and cultural understanding.

 In this regard, the Arctic Winter Games International Committee will help to promote the benefits of the Games and work effectively with all key partners, including major television and media outlets, in order to ensure that the benefits are broadcast to the widest possible audience.

 The Arctic Winter Games International Committee tries to select sports with a unique northern flavor.
 Other considerations include where there is wide participation among the various contingents, or if a sport has the potential for development.
-The current list of sports includes:
+The current list of sports for the 2014 Arctic Winter Games includes:

 Arctic Sports Dene Games Cross-Country Skiing Snowboarding Alpine Skiing Hockey Badminton

 Basketball Curling Dog Mushing Figure Skating Gymnastics Indoor Soccer Table Tennis